janhohenheim/pixelate_mesh/readme.md

 ## Shortcomings

-The current setup does not work with multiple main cameras.
+- The current setup does not work with multiple main cameras.
 Feel free to comment [on the issue](https://github.com/janhohenheim/pixelate_mesh/issues/1) if you have an idea for how to fix this!
+- The plugin deactivates MSAA globally.